timschoenle/Portfolio/CONTRIBUTING.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feat/my-feature`
 3. Make your changes
-4. Run tests and linting: `pnpm lint && pnpm type-check`
+4. Run tests and linting: `bun lint && bun type-check`
 5. Commit your changes with a descriptive message
 6. Push to your fork: `git push origin feat/my-feature`
 7. Open a Pull Request